The Festival of Insignificance

 The Festival of Insignificance (La fête de l'insignifiance) is a novel by Milan Kundera.
-This is his eleventh fictional work.
-It is about a man named Alain, who has not seen his mother since his childhood; Ramon, an intellectual who has retired; D’Ardelo, a man who has a narcissistic personality; Charles and “Caliban” are two people who operate a catering firm; and Quaquelique is an old man who remains attracted to women.
+This is his eleventh and final fictional work before his death in 2023.
+It is about a man named Alain, who has not seen his mother since his childhood; Ramon, an intellectual who has retired; D'Ardelo, a man who has a narcissistic personality; Charles and "Caliban" are two people who operate a catering firm; and Quaquelique is an old man who remains attracted to women.
 Quaquelique manages to seduce women using his skill at non-stop talking.
 The novel is set in Paris.
 The themes include "the erotic potential; the link between mother and child; the procreative role of sex; angels...[,] navel gazing...and insignificance.
 The novels' characters discuss the philosophical ideas of Hegel, Kant and Schopenhauer.
 The novel is made up of seven parts (an approach he also used in his novel The Unbearable Lightness of Being, among others, and representative of a structure he laid out in his book The Art of the Novel).
 The theme of insignificance was also used in The Unbearable Lightness of Being.

 Reception

-The Guardian stated that "...there’s something very appealing in the flavour and personality of this new short novel..."
+The Guardian stated that "...there's something very appealing in the flavour and personality of this new short novel..."
 The Guardian states that while "[p]erhaps the textures of the novel are thin, and perhaps it does seem to circle around some missing centre – of drive, or story.
-But then again, that’s part of the point: everything ends in Ramon’s hymn to insignificance, celebrating the life that doesn’t signify anything, the world that is just itself “in all its obviousness, all its innocence, in all its beauty”.
-And indeed this austere prose – with its elusive ironies, and aura of the 18th century – works beautifully, just as itself, in Linda Asher’s translation from the French."
+But then again, that's part of the point: everything ends in Ramon's hymn to insignificance, celebrating the life that doesn't signify anything, the world that is just itself "in all its obviousness, all its innocence, in all its beauty".
+And indeed this austere prose – with its elusive ironies, and aura of the 18th century – works beautifully, just as itself, in Linda Asher's translation from the French."